-Trex Residential principally generates revenue from the manufacture and sale of its high-performance, low-maintenance, eco-friendly outdoor living products, consisting of composite decking and railing products, indeen fasteners, and a broad offering of outdoor living accessories.
+Trex Residential principally generates revenue from the manufacture and sale of its high-performance, low-maintenance, eco-friendly outdoor living products, consisting of composite decking and railing products, hidden fasteners, and a broad offering of outdoor living accessories.
 Substantially all of its revenues are from contracts with customers, which are individual customer purchase orders of short-term duration of less than one year.
 Trex Residential satisfies its performance obligations at a point in time.
 The shipment of each product is a separate performance obligation as the customer is able to derive benefit from each product shipped and no performance obligation remains after shipment.
-Upon shipment of the product, the customer obtains control over the distinct product and Trex Residential satisfies its performance obligation.
-Any performance obligation that remains unsatisfied at the end of a reporting period is part of a contract that has an original expected duration of one year or less.
+Upon shipment of the product, the customer obligation that remains unsatisfied at the end of a reporting period is part of a contract that has an original expected duration of one year or less.
 Any variable consideration related to the unsatisfied performance obligation is allocated wholly to the unsatisfied performance obligation and recognized when the product ships and the performance obligation is satisfied and is included in "Accrued expenses and other liabilities, Sales and marketing" in Note 8 to the Consolidated Financial Statements presented in this Form 10-K.